cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/common-tasks/issuing-certificates.md

 4. Pending Deployment
 5. Active

-Once you issue a certificate, it should be in **Pending Validation**, but change to **Active** within 5 minutes.
+Once you issue a certificate, it should be in **Pending Validation**, but change to **Active** within five minutes.
 If you see any errors, you or your customer may need to take additional actions to [validate the certificate](../certificate-validation-methods).

 You can monitor a certificate's status in the dashboard (at **SSL/TLS** > **Custom Hostnames**) or by [using the API](https://api.cloudflare.com/#custom-hostname-for-a-zone-custom-hostname-details).